 The first of these, DAI, is the one you can use to borrow and lend different cryptocurrencies.
 It has a steady value of 1 US Dollar, so it would take a financial meltdown to seriously disrupt its value.
 DAI is an ERC20 token, which refers to a set of standards used by developers to make tokens on the Ethereum blockchain.
 If you take out a loan on the MakerDAO platform, the protocol creates DAI tokens.
 These are the tokens that users borrow and repay.
 Once borrowed, it can be used for online purchases similar to many other cryptocurrencies.

 DAI can be stored on hardware or software wallets, so long as they are able to hold Ethereum tokens.
 Two of the market leaders in hardware wallets, Ledger and Trezor, both support DAI tokens.
-Hardware wallets have an upfront cost, but they are more secure than leaving your crypto on an exchange or in a software wallet.
-Most software wallets also support DAI, since it’s no different than any of the other ERC20 tokens.
+(Hardware wallets have an upfront cost, but they are more secure than leaving your crypto on a trading platform or in a software wallet.
+Most software wallets also support DAI, since it’s no different than any of the other ERC20 tokens.)

 To understand how this works, it’s necessary to understand how MakerDAO’s special type of loan works.
-MakerDAO’s smart contract loans are called Collateralized Debt Positions, or CDP for short.
-These CDP’s are bought with Ether, and in exchange a user receives DAI.
+MakerDAO’s smart contract loans are called collateralized debt positions, or CDP for short.
+These CDPs are bought with Ether, and in exchange a user receives DAI.
 The ETH that is paid acts as collateral for the loan.
 This means users can take out a loan against their ETH holdings.
 Upon repaying the loan, the issued DAI is destroyed.
-There are also MKR fees during this process.
+There are also MKR transaction fees during this process.
 How does MKR save DAI from price fluctuations?
 If the price of DAI is too low then MKR can be produced and sold on the market to raise additional collateral and cover the debt obligation.

 How is Maker different from Bitcoin?

 MKR, a so-called governance token, is even more radically different than Bitcoin.
 MKR has a number of different purposes on the MakerDAO platform.
 It is used to back up the value of DAI, preventing it from falling too low or rising too high.
-It also grants votes to holders of the platform, which means users can influence how MakerDAO itself is governed.
-New Bitcoins, on the other hand, come from miners solving difficult mathematical puzzles.
-These miners are then rewarded with freshly minted Bitcoin.
+It also allows holders to vote for the risk management and business logic of the Maker system, which means users can influence how MakerDAO itself is governed.
+New bitcoins, on the other hand, come from miners solving difficult mathematical puzzles.
+These miners are then rewarded with freshly minted bitcoin.

 How to buy and sell Maker